AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 ------------------

 Tiling, also known as cache blocking, is a well known loop transformation technique for improving data locality.
 This is often done by transforming the loops into tiling loops that iterate over tiles and element loops that iterate over the data elements within a tile.
-For example, the original loops might look like
+For example, the original loops might look like this in Fortran

 .. highlight:: fortran